daireto/sqlactive/docs/api/active-record-mixin.md

 async def save_all(rows: Sequence[Self], refresh: bool = False) -> None
 ```

-> Saves multiple rows in a single transaction.
+> Save multiple rows in a single transaction.

 > When using this method to update existing rows, instances are not
 > refreshed after commit by default.
 Accessing the attributes of the